jarmo-productory/productory-stt/README.md

 - App components: `import { ComponentName } from "@/app/components/ComponentName"`
 - Feature components: `import { ComponentName } from "@/app/[feature]/components/ComponentName"`

+### Path Aliases

+This project uses path aliases to simplify imports.
+The main alias is `@/` which points to the root directory.

+For more details on path aliases, see [Path Aliases Documentation](./docs/PATH-ALIASES.md).

 ## 🛠️ Built With

 - [Next.js](https://nextjs.org/) - React framework